Upcoming Event

 Free Public Event!

+Since June is typically warmer, we’re starting an hour earlier and will be setting up cooling stations at strategic points along the walking path.
+Keep in mind, this not a rain or shine event, so it could be cancelled or postponed due to inclement weather.
 Ceremony with Native American Blessing, Guided Nature Hike, Animal Exhibits, and Environmental & Community Resource Fair.
 Further information will be posted as we get closer to the date.

 Working Together to Save a Crucial Wildlife Habitat in Los Angeles-San Fernando Valley